bids-standard/bids-specification/src/99-appendices/11-qmri.md

 provided as a metadata field, then the dataset becomes eligible for `DESPOT2` T2 fitting application.

-Please note that optional metadata fields listed in the _Deriving the intended qMRI_ _application from an ambiguous file collection_ table are included in the optional (third) column of the _Method-specific priority levels for qMRI file collections_ table for the consistency of this appendix.
+Please note that optional metadata fields listed in the [deriving the intended qMRI application from an ambiguous file collection table](#Deriving-the-intended-qMRI-application-from-an-ambiguous-file-collection) are included in the optional (third) column of [the priority levels table](#Method-specific-priority-levels-for-qMRI-file-collections) for the consistency of this appendix.

 ## Introducing a new qMRI file collection